Here are the top reasons our subscribers choose us.

 Are FAA question changes done once a year? - or - It's December... should I wait until January (next year) to buy your test prep... that way I am studying the newest question bank from the FAA?

 No, there is no special "timing" consideration to taking your FAA test.
 It's a common mis-conception that the FAA puts out a new “bank” of questions once each year.
 Perhaps this misunderstanding comes from the book publishers reprinting their books once a year and stamping a new year on the cover.
 But FAA changes can come at any time and are very fluid.
-Because of the frequent FAA database changes, we're Seriously concerned about the currency of the materials you study with our program... after all, we've guaranteed you no surprise questions and that you'll get 90% on the ATM/ATH or FEX tests.
-So our 24-hour a day support team works very hard at staying ahead of question bank changes.
-Also, and perhaps just as important, we're making you study at a computer with a software program (not a book) so that when we put out a change to your study materials, we have a good chance that you will get the changes thru our automated system the next time you study.
+Because of the frequent FAA database changes, we're seriously concerned about the currency of the materials you study with our program... after all, we've guaranteed you no surprise questions and that you'll get 90% on the ATM/ATH or FEX tests.
+So our 24-hour a day support team works very hard at staying ahead of test question changes.
+Also, and perhaps just as important, we're making you study at a computer with course delivery software (not a book) so that when we put out a change to your study materials, we have a good chance that you will get the changes thru our automated system the next time you study.
 Study when you want... take the test when you want... we'll be here 24-7 watching your back and keeping you current.